 In certain regions with strict regulations around key storage, setting up and utilizing a standard MPC wallet may not be possible due to its online connectivity.
 MPC-CMP solves this challenge by allowing hot and cold key signing mechanisms – with at least one key share stored offline in an air-gapped device.

-This expands the configuration possibilities of MPC-based wallets and allows for another layer of security against hackers, internal compromise, and human error.
+This expands the configuration possibilities of MPC wallets and allows for another layer of security against hackers, internal compromise, and human error.
 While traditional cold wallets require physical proximity and trust for certain employees to operate these wallets without making an error or acting maliciously, MPC-CPM operationalizes cold wallets – creating a solution for today’s high-paced crypto markets.

 1. What does “Free” mean and who is allowed to implement the new MPC algorithm?

 We will not be applying for patents on MPC-CMP.
 That means all digital asset custodians and MPC vendors can access our new protocol and use it for free.
 As an industry best practice we have made the new security protocol available for peer review to ensure its efficiency and security.

 2. What are MPC-CMP’s security advantages?